cosmos/cosmos-sdk/docs/guide/basecoin-basics.md

 ```
 basecli tx send --name=cool --amount=1000mycoin --to=0x$YOU --sequence=1
 ```

-By default, the CLI looks for a `key.json` to sign the transaction with.
-To specify a different key, we can use the `--from` flag.

 Now if we check the second account, it should have `1000` 'mycoin' coins!